Trans man: Health

 Trans men and transmasculine people often face difficulty and discrimination receiving medical treatment, due to both bias against assigned-female patients and against transgender people.
 In the 2015 U.S. Transgender Survey, 42% of 8,037 trans men reported negative experiences with healthcare providers.
 There is a lack of credible research about how to provide adequate healthcare to transmasculine people undergoing medical transition, notably with doctors having difficulty diagnosing breast cancer in people who have undergone top surgery.

+HIV and AIDS

 HIV infection between trans men and others is still increasing.
+Worldwide, 2.56% of transmasculine individuals are estimated to have HIV.
+They are seven times more likely to have HIV than the general population.
+However, HIV risk, prevention, and prevalence among trans men and transmasculine individuals is understudied.
+Trans men who have sex with men, trans male sex workers, and trans men who are the victims of corrective rape are at higher risk for HIV.
+Trans men may face healthcare discrimination while attempting to access HIV prevention, testing, and treatment.

 Reproductive health

 Trans men with an intact female reproductive system may become pregnant.
 According to surveys compiled by Medicare for Australia, 75 male-identifying parents gave birth in Australia in 2016, and 40 in 2017.
 Testosterone for trans men "is not a form of contraception"; although testosterone therapy eventually induces amenorrhea in most trans men, trans men with uteri are still at risk of pregnancy even if they no longer have periods.
 Additionally, trans men are likely to live in poverty and have inadequate access to healthcare, so many do not have access to the contraceptives they may want or need.
 Trans men can use barrier methods, oral contraceptives, IUDs, and other methods of contraception while taking testosterone.

 Continuous testosterone use is contraindicated (not medically recommended) at the same time a trans man is attempting to conceive, pregnant, or while breastfeeding, because high levels of testosterone during pregnancy can possibly cause fetal abnormalities, specifically with the urogenital system of a female fetus.

 Trans men experience issues during pregnancy not experienced by pregnant women.
 For example, trans men may experience discrimination on the base of their gender while receiving obstetric care.
 Many providers are unfamiliar with the needs of transgender patients.
 Additionally, some men report that being pregnant made their gender dysphoria worse.